Nottoway Plantation – Why You Should NOT Tour This Plantation

 Weddings At Nottoway Plantation

-Nottoway prides itself on offering Southen Charm Weddings.
+Nottoway prides itself on offering Southern Charm Weddings.
 Offering weddings is absurd.
-Who would want to say “I do” at a plantation that is n that all associated with slavery?
-Plenty of people still believe it’s appropriate continuing these weddings.
+Who would want to say “I do” at a plantation that is associated with slavery?
+Plenty of people still believe it’s appropriate to continue these weddings.

 To her, these plantations are acknowledgments of the country’s past.
-The criticism against plantation weddings, Helms said, largely comes from social media and people who don’t live in the South.
+The criticism against plantation weddings, Helms said, primarily comes from social media and people who don’t live in the South.

 “Because of the world we live in now, it’s all about race, and everyone wants to put everyone in a different category,” she said.
 “I think it’s a shame because everyone’s so accepting, and social media divides people because people get offended by everything.”